Make science, math, and engineering education in your district or school more meaningful, rigorous, and equitable for

 The ADI Learning Hub is a browser-based application for teachers and students.
 This application can be used for in-person, remote, or hybrid instruction.
 At the core of the ADI Learning Hub are investigations that give students an opportunity to use the core ideas and practices of science and mathematics to figure out how or why phenomena happen in the world around them.

-Our programs include instructional materials, classroom resources, and professional learning opportunities for teachers.
 All of our instructional materials give students in grades 3-12 a chance to learn how to use the core ideas and practices of science, mathematics, or engineering to figure out how or why something happens, or to design a solution to a problem that will help make the world a better place.
+These materials include classroom resources and professional learning opportunities for teachers.

 Each science investigation gives students a chance to interact with their peers as they make sense of a natural phenomenon.
 All of our science investigations are available in the ADI Learning Hub.

 Each math investigation encourages students to become knowledgeable, flexible, and resourceful mathematical thinkers.
 All of our math investigations are available in the ADI Learning Hub.

 Each design challenge requires students to use ideas and practices from multiple disciplines to develop a solution to a problem.
 Design challenges are available in the ADI Learning Hub.

 Who is using ADI?